 Stanley, as a popular tourist attraction, is famous for its beach, street market and the beachside pubs.

 The Stanley Dragon Boat Races is the largest race on Dragon Boat Festival.
-In 2019, there were 272 teams and over 5000 rowers to the beach and join the competition.
+In 2023, 168 teams and over 5000 rowers came to the beach and joined the competition.
 Teams are from all around the world, such as Hong Kong, U.K., Holland, Canada, France, Swiss, etc.

 Races on Tuen Ng Festival in Stanley